-- 113. Effective March 30, 2020, and until May 22, 2020, a series of PHOs were made, and a variety of changes can be seen in different contexts.
-However, two things that remained constant throughout this period were that: - a.
+113. Effective March 30, 2020, and until May 22, 2020, a series of PHOs were made, and a variety of changes can be seen in different contexts.
+However, two things that remained constant throughout this period were that:

+- a.
 The rules that applied to places of worship continued to be the same as the more general rules that applied to public gatherings. - b.
-The limit on public gatherings was reduced to a maximum of 10 people (down from the prior 50). - 114.
-Other notable developments that occurred within this time period were that: - a.
+The limit on public gatherings was reduced to a maximum of 10 people (down from the prior 50).

+114. Other notable developments that occurred within this time period were that:

+- a.
 As a result of Legislative amendment to The Public Health Act on April 15, 2020 (a rare one-day emergency session), the order-making powers at section 67 were revised.
 Further, with the addition of section 111.1, PHOs would no longer need to be published as regulations under The Statutes and Regulations Act. - b.
 Revisions were made throughout this period to the Orders that applied to businesses, including retail business.
-By April 1, 2020, a schedule was added to identify the limited categories of businesses that could remain open, so long as precautionary measures were in place but clarifying also that all businesses, whether listed on the schedule or not, could remain open using remote means (e.g. telephone or online) with curbside pick-up or delivery.
+By April 1, 2020, a schedule was added to identify the limited categories of businesses that could remain open, so long as precautionary measures were in place - but clarifying also that all businesses, whether listed on the schedule or not, could remain open using remote means (e.g. telephone or online) with curbside pick-up or delivery.
 Then by May 1, a second schedule was added to allow for reopening of certain businesses, such as shopping malls and certain in-person services.

-- Restaurants were closed for dine-in purposes, but could remain open for pick-up or take-away. - d.
+d.
 A separate order was made, effective April 17, 2020, restricting travel to northern Manitoba and remote communities - a restriction that remained in place until June 18, 2020.